eunjae-lee/issue-to-markdown/README.md

     # Optional.
 If set to `true`, the title of the issue is injected into the frontmatter of the generated file. (default: true)
     insert_title_to_front_matter: true

+    # Optional.
+Key for the title auto-inserted.
+    title_key: 'title'
 ```

 ## References